continuouspipe/continuouspipe/documentation/content/guides/drupal.md

 git add . && git commit -m "Initial installation of Drupal 8"
 ```

-Add the GitHub repository as a remote
+Add a GitHub repository as a remote:

 ```bash
 git remote add origin git@github.com:continuouspipe/demo-drupal8.git
 #replacing the organisation and repository with your repository
 ```

-## Integrating Symfony with ContinuousPipe
+## Integrating Drupal with ContinuousPipe

 ### Adding Docker Configuration Files